bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 With all that being said, Rust’s position sat squarely in the world of [WebAssembly](https://www.rust-lang.org/what/wasm) and [server-side](https://www.rust-lang.org/what/networking) use cases that have caught my attention in a big way.

 When it comes to learning Rust you will find that the primary method of conferring information is through books.
-In fact, the official method for learning Rust is often called “The Book” in the Rust community and it’s well worth reading.
+In fact, the official method for learning Rust is often called “The Book " in the Rust community and it’s well worth reading.

 There is also a counter-part to the book that teaches Rust using a more hands-on example-based approach which I’ve personally found very helpful.